rjorel/personal-website/README.md

 (Twig) are registered at app level, not in the core, using service providers.

 ### Service providers
 It's a simple way to add services to the application.
-Registering a service provider in `App\Application` class allows to configure and add any services to the application in a not-so-bad way.
+Registering service providers in `App\AppConfig` class allows  to configure and add any services to the application in a not-so-bad way.

 ### Routes
 Routes are registered via `App\Providers\RouteServiceProvider` class.